I hope you enjoyed my last post about hiking up Goat Fell.

 Glenashdale Falls

-When we reached the Falls I was really impressed.
-They were larger than I thought and the sound was delightful to my ears.
-There was a viewing platform where you could get a bit closer and take plenty of photos.
+When we reached the Glenashdale Falls I was really impressed.
+They were larger than I thought and the sound they created was powerful.
+We stepped onto a viewing platform where we could get a bit closer and take plenty of photos.
+It’s a long way down!

 After the Falls we continued through the woods.
 We also saw an Iron Age Fort and another beautiful waterfall along the way.
-I don’t have many good photos from 2006 of the rest of the walk, but here are some that were taken one fine winter’s day in December 2014.
+I don’t have many good photos of the rest of the walk from 2006, but here are some that were taken one fine winter’s day in December 2014.

 The Giants’ Graves and Glenashdale Falls is one of my favourite walks on Arran.
 It shows you so much natural loveliness and is only about 6km all round.